Heavy Vehicle National Law Amendment Bill 2025

 8.25 pmMr G KELLYSupports

-I know what it is like to sit behind the wheel of a prime mover or a small truck, so I know all too well the risks that come with handling a vehicle that has a lot of weight in it.2025-10-30View Hansard
+I know what it is like to sit behind the wheel of a prime mover or a small truck, so I know all too well the risks that come with handling a vehicle that has a lot of weight in it or on it.2025-10-30View Hansard

 8.34 pmMr KATTERMixed

-They might have removed the red tape but now there is purple tape, green tape, yellow tape and all the other tape.2025-10-30View Hansard
+They might have removed the red tape but now there is purple tape, green tape, yellow tape and all the other tape.
+It has not achieved its initial ambitions.2025-10-30View Hansard

 8.43 pmMr DALTONSupports

-Strongly supported the bill as essential for his region where road transport is the economic lifeblood, from coalfields to the Port of Mackay.
+Supported the bill as representing the Mackay region where road transport is the lifeblood of the economy, from coalfields to cane farms and the Port of Mackay.

 From the coalfields of Moranbah and the cane farms of the Pioneer Valley to the fuel trucks that roll in and out of the Port of Mackay every day, heavy vehicles are what keep Queensland moving.2025-10-30View Hansard